berts-workshop/berts-workshop.github.io/_pages/about.md

 More details are provided in our [Call for Papers](/call-for-papers/).

 ### Schedule

-**Sunday 15th December 2024, West Meeting Room 220-222, Vancouver Convention Center**
+**Saturday 7th December 2025, Meeting Room XX, San Diego Convention Center** <br>

-Refer to the [NeurIPS website](https://neurips.cc/virtual/2024/workshop/84712) for the detailed schedule.
+This is a tentative schedule that is subject to change.
+Refer to the [NeurIPS website](https://neurips.cc/) for the detailed schedule.

 | **Time (PST)**                                | **Event**                                                                                                                                                                   |
 |:------------------------------------------:|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------|